ThabangLenonyana/attendify/Software Requirements Specification.md

 #### 3.4.3 Usability Requirements

-- **NFR6**: The application shall be usable by individuals with basic smartphone proficiency.
+- **NFR6**: The application shall be usable by individuals with basic computer proficiency.
 - **NFR7**: The system shall provide helpful error messages and guidance when users encounter issues.

 #### 3.4.4 Reliability Requirements